tulios/mappersmith/README.md

   response(data);
 ```

 You can define multiple fixtures for each HTTP method supported by your [gateway](#gateway-implementations).
-You must define a matching pattern using one or more attributes of the requested resource (url, host, path or params) and a response data.
+You must define a matching pattern using one or more attributes of the requested resource (url, host, path, params or headers) and a response data.
 The response data can be a JSON object.

 It's possible to use regexp in the matchers: